Pontyperchill Farmhouse is a Grade II listed building in the Powys local planning authority area, Wales. First listed on 10 March 1953. House.

 Description

-The house probably originally consisted of a hall and kitchen in the main range and a parlour and service room in the wing.
-In the C19 this was modified by inserting a staircase in the former hall, while the kitchen became the parlour and vice versa.
-The C19 staircase is full-height.
-In the room to R in the main range is a spine beam with ogee stops and a fireplace with original bressumer and timber framed baffle walls with brick nogging.
-The cross-wing has a buttery reached by stone steps at the rear.
+Originally, the house likely consisted of a hall and kitchen in the main range, with a parlour and service room in the wing.
+In the 19th century, modifications were made, including the insertion of a full-height staircase in the former hall, while the kitchen became the parlour and vice versa.
+Inside the room to the right in the main range, there is a spine beam with ogee stops and a fireplace featuring an original bressumer and timber-framed baffle walls with brick nogging.
+The cross-wing includes a buttery accessed by stone steps at the rear.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.